Many addiction treatment professionals are turning to the use of Eye Movement Desensitization and Reprocessing (EMDR) for their clients.

 EMDR therapy can be likened to removing a foreign object from a wound.

-Trauma in the brain acts like that foreign object in a wound that can fester.
+Trauma in the brain festers like a foreign object in a wound.
 EMDR therapy removes the blocks that keep individuals who have PTSD from living a productive and healthy life.
 EMDR sessions begin with a treatment professional gathering a history of traumas from the client.
 This can include any current issues that are stressful for the client and past events of trauma that began in childhood.
 The next phase of treatment involves instilling a coping mechanism.
 Coping mechanisms can include imagery and stress reduction methods.
 The coping mechanism is designed to act as a balance in the brain when the trauma becomes forefront.

 Leeds AM.
 A guide to the standard EMDR protocols for clinicians, supervisors, and consultants.
 New York: Springer Publishing Company; 2009.